Parental brain: In animal mothers

 These changes in the brain may occur in order to promote appropriate mothering behavior.
 The mother's positive attitude towards the infant can be used as a predictor for the increase in gray matter in the above stated brain structures.

 Also in rats, the increased interaction with pups causes an increase in density in the MPOA.
 Postpartum increase in gray matter volumes may help the mother activate the motivation to perform maternal behavior in response to cue from their offspring.

 Postpartum, the substantia nigra activates positive responses to the pup stimuli via dopamine neurons.

 In human mothers

-The amygadala, prefrontal cortex and hypothalamus begin to change during pregnancy due to the high levels of stress experienced by the mother during this time.
+The amygdala, prefrontal cortex and hypothalamus begin to change during pregnancy due to the high levels of stress experienced by the mother during this time.

 In human mothers there was a correlation between increased gray matter volume in the substantia nigra and positive emotional feelings towards the infant.

 Other changes such as menstrual cycle, hydration, weight and nutrition may also be factors which trigger the maternal brain to change during pregnancy and postpartum.

 Maternal experience alters behaviors which stem from the hippocampus such as enhancing spatial navigation learning and behaviors linked with anxiety.